 Embracing diversity, equity and inclusion (DEI) in all aspects of our business is fundamental to our corporate culture and vital to our continued growth and success.
 Our DEI Council is composed of a diverse cross section of employees in the organization, representing different markets, regions, disciplines, and levels.
-As an employer of choice, we are invested in attracting and developing top talent.
+As a destination employer, we are invested in attracting and developing top talent.
 To that end, we believe that to make continued progress we must implement effective initiatives built into the employee life cycle.
 Our DEI initiatives embody the unique qualities of our employees and encourage a workforce comprised of people with diverse backgrounds, beliefs, and experiences.
 We are proud of our evolving culture to promote diversity, equity and inclusion to foster a sense of belonging.

 We believe in doing right by the communities we serve, and we have policies prohibiting discrimination (age, race or ethnicity, gender/gender identity, religion, sexual orientation, or disability), child labor and human trafficking.
 We believe that Parsons is the place for our diverse employees to make a difference.
-In 2022, we added a diversity goal to our short-term incentive plan design to drive desired outcomes and higher overall representation for global female representation and US ethnicity representation.
-In both areas, we have seen an overall increase (1% for female global representation and 3% in US ethnicity representation) since 2021.
-This improvement was largely attributed to strong hiring in 2022 globally and lower overall attrition.
+In 2023, we kept our diversity goal to our short-term incentive plan design to drive desired outcomes and higher overall representation for global female representation and US ethnicity representation.
+In both areas, we have seen an overall increase (3.6% increase in the number of females and 4.2% in US leadership ethnicity) since 2022.
+This improvement was largely attributed to strong hiring in 2023 globally and lower overall attrition.